 A JEWEL AMONG HISTORIC HOTELS IN WASHINGTON DC

-The combined creative forces of some of the world’s finest architectural, design and construction firms brought Washington, DC’s venerable and beloved hotel into the 21st Century with a makeover that is both distinctly European and Washingtonian in style and features an abundance of rich, historical influences of the hotel’s namesake, Thomas Jefferson.
-The top-to-bottom, two-year hotel renovation infused modern-day elegance and convenience into the stately and magnificent Beaux Arts framework.
+The combined creative talents of some of the world’s finest architectural, design, and construction firms brought the venerable landmark into the 21st century with a two-year top to bottom renovation, infusing modern day elegance and convenience into the stately Beaux Arts structure.
+The result is both distinctly European and Washingtonian, featuring the rich, historical influences of the hotel’s namesake, Thomas Jefferson.
+In 2009, The Jefferson reemerged as the finest boutique hotel in the nation’s capital.